History of the Scottish Greens: 2007 Scottish Parliament election

 Heading into the election, the party felt confident.
 At its 2005 conference, then co-convenors Harper and Baird said the party had emerged as a "major new force in politics" and that they expected to hold the balance of power in the next Parliament, as well as elect councillors for the first time.

 At the start of 2007, polls indicated that the party would replicate its 2003 Scottish Parliament election result and re-elect 7 MSPs.
 However, polls later narrowed, with one suggesting the party would only retain a single MSP.
 Despite polls narrowing internally, Eddie Barnes suggested that the party remained confident, planning to be a king-maker and influence government from the outside.

 In the 2007 Scottish Parliament election, the party lost five seats in Holyrood, leaving the party with just 2 MSPs.
 However, in the council elections, taking place under the new Single Transferable Vote voting system, they gained three Councillors on the City of Edinburgh Council and five Councillors on Glasgow City Council.

-Co-convenor Robin Harper blamed the loss on spoiled ballot papers and the campaign focusing on larger parties.
+Co-convenor Robin Harper blamed the loss on spoilt ballot papers and the campaign focusing on larger parties.
 This analysis was shared among the other smaller parties that lost out.
 Other commentators noted controversial policies in the manifesto such as integrating religious schools into nondenominational schools and the campaign's increased focus on Labour and the SNP.